Mandan girls basketball coach Abby Thomas resigns

 In the last five seasons alone, the Braves have finished fifth or better every year.

 Abby Thomas was in charge for all five of those seasons, but when the ball is tipped in 2020, the Braves will have a new coach.
-Thomas' resignation was announced on Wednesday.
-A Washburn, N.D., native, she had been in the Mandan program for a decade, the last six as head coach.
+Thomas' resignation was announced July 15.
+A Washburn native, she had been in the Mandan program for a decade, the last six as head coach.

 "This was a dream job for me.
 I'm so grateful I had this opportunity.
 It was a really hard decision to make," Thomas said.
 "Being a part of the program has been a huge part of my life and I loved it.
 I loved the people I worked with.
 I had great athletic directors.
 I worked with amazing assistant coaches and of course all of the players.
 We've had so many great kids in Mandan and it was a joy to work with them.
 I'm going to miss it."

-Thomas' husband Bryce recently got a new job which required more of his time and subsequently less free time for Abby, who is a math teacher at Mandan High.
-They also have a four-year-old daughter.
+Thomas' husband, Bryce, recently got a new job which required more of his time and subsequently less free time for Abby, who is a math teacher at Mandan High.
+They also have a 4-year-old daughter.

 "(Bryce’s) job is a big blessing with where we're at in our lives.
 Our family needed some different financial support and this is a really good opportunity for him," Abby said.
 "My husband has been amazing the last several years taking up a lot of the responsibilities at home.
 He's been so, so supportive because he knows how much I loved coaching.
 This is a new chapter in our lives and we're excited about that, but certainly having to step away from coaching was very hard."